Vecna (Stranger Things)

-Vecna, born as Henry Creel and later revealed as One, is a fictional character and the main antagonist of the Netflix television series Stranger Things created by the Duffer Brothers.
-Portrayed by Jamie Campbell Bower and Raphael Luce, the character made his debut in the fourth season as a malevolent being from the Upside Down that haunts his victims with horrifying visions of their past traumas before killing them in a sadistic, brutal manner.
-As the fourth season progresses, he is ultimately revealed to be the ruler of the Upside Down as well as the mastermind behind all of the events of the series that have terrorized the town of Hawkins, beginning with the disappearance of Will Byers.
+Henry Creel, commonly known as Vecna and also as One or Mr. Whatsit, is a fictional character and the main antagonist of the Netflix science fiction horror television series Stranger Things.
+He is portrayed by Jamie Campbell Bower.
+The character was introduced in the fourth season as a malevolent being from the Upside Down, a wormhole connecting Earth to The Abyss, initially classified as a mirroring alternate dimension, that haunts his victims with horrifying visions of their past traumas before killing them in a sadistic, brutal manner.
+As the fourth season progresses, he is ultimately revealed to be the alpha of the Upside Down and the mastermind behind all of the events that previously terrorized the town of Hawkins, beginning with the disappearance of Will Byers, revealing himself to be a vengeful misanthrope bent on bringing on human extinction, by aiding the Mind Flayer in its goals.

-Before becoming known by the main characters as Vecna, he was known as Henry Creel.
-He was born to Victor and Virginia Creel and had a sister named Alice.
-After moving with his family to Hawkins, Henry discovered that he possessed telepathic powers and used them to kill his mother and sister, which caused him to fall into a coma.
-Henry was taken by Dr. Brenner and was experimented on by the doctor, causing more children to get the same telepathic abilities.
-As the years progressed, Henry became a supervisor for the other children, where he befriended Eleven.
-However, after he revealed his true nature as a misanthropic, nihilistic, and genocidal psychopath, Eleven succeeded in overpowering Henry and sent him to the Upside Down, where he was gradually disfigured by its abnormal lightning and toxic atmosphere, triggering his transformation into the being known as Vecna.
-As Vecna, he eventually used his powers in order to control the monsters and became the ruler of the Upside Down, serving as the general and hive mind to all the creatures of the dimension.
-Since then, Vecna has pulled the strings behind the events and actions of the Mind Flayer and the other Upside Down's lifeforms during the previous seasons, with his role in Will Byers's connection to the Upside Down eventually coming to light.

-Since his first appearance, the character has been well received by both critics and audiences, with strong praise for Bower's performance, make-up design, and the character's backstory revealed in the seventh and ninth episodes.
+Since his first appearance, the character has been well received by critics and audiences, with strong praise for the character's backstory, makeup design, and Bower's performance.
 For his performance, Bower received a nomination for the Best Villain in a Series award at the Critics' Choice Super Awards.
+The character is portrayed by Louis McCartney in the prequel play Stranger Things: The First Shadow, which explores Henry's backstory prior to the events of the series.